-After gaining a degree in politics at the University of Oxford, and a law degree, Afua became a barrister practising human rights law in criminal defence, public and international law before turning her focus to journalism.
-She still regularly writes for the Guardian and Observer newspapers, hosts corporate awards ceremonies and conferences, and delivers keynote speeches on diversity, social justice and the media.
+A former barrister, Afua Hirsch is an award-winning journalist, broadcaster and human rights activist.
+She regularly writes for the Guardian and Observer newspapers, hosts corporate awards ceremonies and conferences, and delivers keynote speeches on diversity and inclusion, social justice, identity, unconscious bias and the media.

-As a journalist and barrister, Afua Hirsch couldn’t be more comfortable than when she is speaking on topics that she is both knowledgeable and passionate.
+As a journalist and former barrister, Afua Hirsch couldn’t be more comfortable than when she is speaking on topics that she is both knowledgeable and passionate.

 Tags for Afua Hirsch